pushkarlaulkar/Whisper-K8s-on-AKS/README.md

   5. Deploy the `memcached` & `yopass` deployment & service using the `kubectl` command

      ` kubectl -n yopass apply -f yopass-dep.yml -f yopass-svc.yml -f memcached-dep.yml -f memcached-svc.yml `
   6. Create a tls secret named ` cert-tls ` which has the domain's certificate & private key by running below command.
-The domain's .crt & .key file should be already be present.
+The domain's .crt & .key file should already be present.

      ` kubectl -n yopass create tls cert-tls --cert=domain_name.crt --key=domain_name.key `
   7. Put the domain name for which the secret has been created in ` ingress.yml ` file and then run the command ` kubectl -n yopass apply -f ingress.yml `